Kansas has the highest sales tax on food in the country. Brandon will push to reduce the sales tax on food in Kansas.

 With K-10, I-35, and I-435 all passing through our District, we must invest in necessary improvements to these major highways to give the people of Olathe and Lenexa reliable access to their jobs, schools, and places of worship.

-Kansas should stop using the State Highway Fund as it's credit card and that we should ensure that our transportation funds are used for funding transportation projects.
+Kansas should stop using the State Highway Fund as its credit card, and we should ensure that our transportation funds are used for funding transportation projects.

 ...to Create an Inclusive Kansas

 Because all means all, Kansas must take necessary steps to make our state a place where people from all over want to live, work, and contribute to the local economy.